mikey-p-codes/rtd-bforeai/docs/source/Process Execution/index.rst

 Note: The Linux epoch time for Jan 1, 1970, is 0.
 Today's date in Linux Epoch time is: 1736804009 (for example, if today is January 13 2025)
-.. note: It appears that if you attempt to go too far back you will get an internal server error
+.. note:: It appears that if you attempt to go too far back you will get an internal server error